Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 Introduction to choicelists

-A choicelist looks like a database table to the end user, but they exist in the memory of the server process and are not stored in a database.
+A choicelist looks like a database table to the end user, but actually it exists only in the configuration of the server process and is not stored in a database.

 Whenever in plain Django you use a choices attribute on a database field, in Lino you probably prefer using a ChoiceList instead.